DC801/BM-Badge/SD_Card/MAGE/README.md

 A map's `on_tick` script slot is a logical place for a script that watches for whether the player enters a doorway, but `on_tick` scripts are useful for other kinds of watch scripts, too, such as changing an entity's idle behavior after a condition has been met.

-`on_tick` slots are what you should use if you want to be able to interrupt or abort a script at an arbitrary place or time e.g. with a button press, or when the player crosses a vector object collision trigger, etc.
+`on_tick` slots are what you should use if you want to be able to interrupt or abort a script at an arbitrary place or time e.g. with a button press, or when the player crosses a collision trigger, etc.

 #### `on_load` Scripts